nickjackolaisen/BusinessInitiaitive/_posts/statistics/small business stats/2023-06-26-tax_deductions_for_small_businesses.md

 title: "Top 7 Tax Deductions for Small Businesses in 2024"
 layout: post
 date: 2023-06-26
-update_date: 2024-02-01
+update_date: 2024-02-06
 author: jack_nicholaisen
-summary: ""Unlock tax savings for your small biz with 7 key deductions in 2024.
-Maximize profits by learning these top tax cuts!""
+summary: "Unlock tax savings for your small biz with 7 key deductions in 2024.
+Maximize profits by learning these top tax cuts!"
 permalink: /statistics/small-businesses/tax-deductions/
 ---